 Since 2008, as a soloist, Beibei has embarked upon a number of hugely successful international tours at many international music festivals including the Edinburgh International Festival, the Lucerne Festival, the Bach Academy Musikfest Stuttgart, Colour Scape Music Festival.
 She has collaborated with numerous leading Orchestras worldwide, including: the BBC Symphony Orchestra (UK),the Mahler Chamber Orchestra (Germany),Orchestra dell’ Academia Nazionale di Santa Cecilia (Italy) the Toronto Symphony Orchestra (Canada), as well as conductors, including: Kent Nagano, Tan Dun, Kristjan Järvi, Muhai Tang, etc.

 By exploring new possibilities and challenging assumptions from all fields, she and her collaborators have developed genre-defying projects, pushing boundaries and delighting audiences the world over.

-Jack Goldstein makes Experimental Lo-fi Power Pop and is also a keen Free-Improviser.
-He is also a musicologist and academic, having a masters in Contemporary Musicology from Goldsmiths University and having been awarded the Bob Gilmore Prize for Outstanding Work in Musicology for his writing on politics and the brass band movement.
-He has also written on the links between pop, experimental and improvised music and American capitalism.
+He is also a musicologist and academic at Goldsmiths University, and was awarded the Bob Gilmore Prize for Outstanding Work in Musicology for his dissertation on the influence of politics and brass bands.
+He has written on pop, experimental and improvised music.